 Something you said in an article on peppers especially got my attention: "Like eggplants and tomatoes, peppers are a member of the nightshade family."

 I'm seeing a Physical Therapist for help recovering from a partially-torn tendon and chronic ankle sprain, plus sporadic episodes of severe foot to calf muscle cramps.
 For the muscle cramps, doctors have said to try more calcium, D, potassium, and magnesium.
 The PT recommends avoiding nightshade plants in my diet, and taking curcumin with black pepper extract, thinking that would reduce inflammation.
 Why would that make sense?
 I can't see any inflammation.

-These sorts of remedies are myth and not really supported by the research.
+These sorts of remedies are myth and are not really supported by the research.

 There have been a few articles that indicate nightshades could be an issue, but these are anecdotal and there is little sound science to back up the claims.
 The theory is that a chemical in nightshades, solanum, leads to inflammation.
 Some animal studies have supported this, but the research has not been well replicated and there is no evidence that this is true in humans.